KarVarr/SneakersCart/README.md

 ---

-- Product map for the site.
+- Product card for the site.
 Made with css html js swiper js.
 - Responsive to phones.